Abuse Care Disability Japan

 Driven to the brink, Kurita showed a photograph of a service user who had suffered facial injuries to the family of another user, telling them that abuse was taking place.
 The social welfare corporation then dismissed her in a disciplinary firing, claiming that showing the user’s face without permission constituted an invasion of privacy.

-0 comments on “Tokyo Disability Facility Worker Says She Was Fired After Reporting Abuse”
+2 comments on “Tokyo Disability Facility Worker Says They Were Fired After Reporting Abuse